TristanSalles/EarthSurface/docs/tectonics.rst

     Seafloor Spreading in which tectonic plates—large slabs of Earth's lithosphere—split apart from each other.
 Illustration by Joshua Doubek, Wikimedia.
 CC-BY-SA-3.0

-Geologists distinguish between **active** and **inactive** rifts, based on the timing of the extension. **Active rifts**, like the East African Rift, are places on Earth where extension currently takes place.
-In active rifts, an array of recent normal faults cuts the crust, earthquakes rumble with unnerving frequency, and volcanic eruptions occasionally bury the countryside in ash and lava.
-The faulting taking place in active rifts yields a distinctive topography characterised by the occurrence of linear ridges separated by non marine or shallow-marine sedimentary basins.

 In **inactive rifts**, places where extensional deformation ceased some time ago, we find inactive normal faults and thick sequences of conglomerates, evaporites, and volcanics.
 A preserved inactive rift can also be called an **unsuccessful rift**, in that its existence reflects the occurrence of a rifting event that stopped before it succeeded in splitting a continent in two.